بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 In the same way,وَ لِلّٰهِ الْمَثَلُ اْلاَعْلٰى , if infinite things and creatures are attributed to Al-Wâhid Who is Ahad, then through that connection, each thing becomes a place of manifestation.
 Through being the place of manifestation that the Pre-Eternal Sun manifested on, it attains a connection with the laws of His hikmah, the principles of His ‘ilm, and the laws of His Qudrah.
 Then, through the Ilahî strength and power, it becomes a place where Rabbânî manifestation is manifested on to be equivalent to it having an eye which sees everything, a face which looks to all places, and a word which rules all works.
 If that relation (intisâb) is severed, that thing will also be cut off from everything, it will so as to be contained in a smallness as much as its own being.
 In that case, it should possess an absolute Ulûhiyyah so that it can perform the works it performs in the former state.”
 The Twentieth Letter/Second Station/Addendum to the Tenth Phrase of to Twentieth Letter

-Through the nûr of îmân, man rises to the A’lâ ‘Illiyyin; he acquires a value worthy of Jannah.
-And through the darkness of kufr, he descends to the asfal sâfilîn; he enters in a situation that will cause him to be from the people of Jahannam.
-For îmân relates man to his Sâni’ Zuljalâl. Îmân is a relation (intisâb).
-Since this is so, man acquires value through the art of Allah and embroideries of the Rabbânî Names which manifest on him through îmân.
+Through the nûr of îmân, man rises to the a’lâ ‘illiyyin; he acquires a value worthy of Jannah.
+And through the darkness of kufr, he descends to the asfal sâfilîn; he falls into a situation that will lead him to Jahannam.
+Because îmân relates man to his Sâni’ Zuljalâl; îmân is a relation (intisâb); therefore, man acquires value through the art of Allah and the embroideries of the names of Ar-Rabb that manifest on him through îmân.
 Kufr severs that relation.
 Due to that severance, the art of Ar-Rabb is concealed.
-His value even is only in terms of material.
-And since the material is a transitory, perishable and temporary animal life, its value is as nothing.
+His value is only in terms of his material value.
+And since the material is a transitory, perishable and temporary animal life, its value is nothing.

-We shall explain this mystery by a comparison: For example, among men's arts, the value of the material and the value of the art differ.
-Sometimes they are equal, sometimes the material is more valuable, and sometimes it happens that five dollars of art is to be found in a material like iron worth five cents.
-Sometimes, rather, an antique work of art acquires a value of a million while its material does not worth five cents.
+We shall explain this mystery through a comparison: For example, in man's arts, the value of the material and the value of the art differ.
+Sometimes they are equal, sometimes the material is more valuable, and sometimes it happens that art worth five dollars is found in a material like iron worth five cents.
+Rather, an antique work of art sometimes acquires a value of a million, while its material is not worth five cents.
+Thus, if such an antique work of art were taken to the antique market and exhibited with that art by relating it to its very old and talented artist capable of wondrous crafts and by mentioning the artist, it would be sold at the price of a million.
+If it were taken to the scrap dealers, it would be bought with the price of five cents of iron.

-Thus, man is such an antique art of Janâb-i Haqq and a most delicate and graceful miracle of His qoudrah that He has created man to be the place of manifestation for all His Names and the arena of their embroideries, and in the form of a miniature sample of the universe.
-If the nûr of îmân enters into him, all the meaningful embroideries on him are read by that light.
-That mu’min reads them by consciousness, and through that relation (intisâb) makes them read.
-That is, the Rabbânî art in man manifests through meanings like, "I am the work of art and creature of As-Sâni’ Zuljalâl.
-I am the place of manifestation for His rahmah and munificence."25 This means that îmân, which consists of being related to one’s Sâni’, makes manifest all the works of art in man.
-The value of man is in accordance with that Rabbânî art and it is on account of being a mirror to As-Samad.
-In that case, on account of this, insignificant man becomes the addressee of Allah who is superior to all other creatures and a guest of Ar-Rabb worthy of Jannah.
+Thus, man is such an antique art of Janâb-i Haqq and a most delicate and beloved miracle of His qoudrah; He has created man in the form of a place of manifestation of all His Names, an arena of embroideries of His Names and a miniature sample of the universe.
+If the nûr of îmân enters into him, all the meaningful embroideries on him are read by that light; that mu’min reads them by that consciousness, and through that relation (intisâb) makes them to be read.
+That is, the art of Ar-Rabb in man becomes visible through meanings like, "I am the work of art and creature of As-Sâni’ Zuljalâl.
+I am honoured with His rahmah and generosity."25 It means that îmân, which consists of being related to one’s Sâni’, makes all the works of art in man visible.
+The value of man is in accordance with that art of Ar-Rabb; it is due to being a mirror to As-Samad.
+In that case, due to this, insignificant man becomes the addressee of Allah superior to all other creatures and a guest of Ar-Rabb worthy of Jannah.

 The Twenty-Third Word-First Point